corda/corda/docs/source/protocol-state-machines.rst

 - The session IDs that ensure the messages don't get mixed up with other simultaneous trades.
 - The thing to send.
 It'll be serialised and sent automatically.
 - Finally a type argument, which is the kind of object we're expecting to receive from the other side.

+It returns a simple wrapper class, ``UntrustworthyData<SignedWireTransaction>``, which is just a marker class that reminds us that the data came from a potentially malicious external source and may have been tampered with or be unexpected in other ways.
+It doesn't add any functionality, but acts as a reminder to "scrub" the data before use.
+Here, our scrubbing simply involves checking the signatures on it.
+Then we could go ahead and do some more involved checks.

 Once sendAndReceive is called, the call method will be suspended into a continuation.
 When it gets back we'll do a log message.
 The buyer is supposed to send us a transaction with all the right inputs/outputs/commands in return, with their